 Robert W. Roche

-Roche is also co-founder and Executive Chairman of Acorn International, a leading media and branding company in China which is publicly traded on the New York Stock Exchange (ATV).
-He is the President of Roche Enterprises, a company that invests in a broad range of industry sectors, including consumer products, media, hospitality, real estate, financial, energy, and logistics.
+Roche is also co-founder and Executive Chairman of Acorn International, a leading media and branding company in China.
+He is the President of Roche Enterprises, a company that invests in a broad range of industry sectors, including consumer products, hospitality, real estate, financial, energy, and logistics.
 Through Roche Enterprises, Roche has overseen the development of Sand Hollow Resort in Hurricane, Utah, and Gallup Land Partners in New Mexico.
 His companies also include IS Seafood and Redhorse Performance, Inc.

 Roche also served as a member of the Board of Trustees of the Nagoya International School, U.S.-China Strong Foundation, Organizing for Action, and as Chairman of Interworld and Relo Japan.
 He served as an appointee of President Obama on the United States Trade Representative's (USTR) Advisory Committee for Trade Policy and Negotiations.
 Robert Roche is also a founder of Business Forward Foundation, Center for a New American Security, Americans Promoting Study Abroad, and the Center for American Progress.
 He serves as chairman of the board of trustees for Hope International Development Organization and helped that organization launch its micro-credit operations in Cambodia.